iprignano/tendina/README.md

 Tendina will hide your nested submenus and manage all interactions with a nice slideUp/Down effect.
 You can even call Tendina on dinamically added elements (nice to have when building a menu from a JSON tree)!

+Additionally, Tendina will add a "selected" class to the currently open menu, so you can customize its looks as you want!

 License
 ===